Cynthia de Fazio – 00:22

 Brian Quaranta – 22:51

 I think so.
 I don’t do a whole lot of college planning.
 I’d have to consult with somebody on that.
 I’m not really sure how to answer that one.
-Okay, you know, we at secure money advisors were so focused on distribution.
+Okay, you know, we add secure money advisors were so focused on distribution.
 They usually if somebody has a question about college planning, I’ve got other strategic partners that will handle that we just don’t do that really well.
 It’s secure money.

 Cynthia de Fazio – 23:10